Asymptotic Properties of Random Contingency Tables with Uniform Margin: Introduction.

-\end{Th} \begin{Rem} Notice that this theorem holds in a greater generality in the sense that as long as we are considering $o\left(\frac{n}{\log n}\right)$ entires, they are asymptotically independent geometric with mean $C$.
-In other words, there is no requirement for the shape of this sub-matrix. (each row or column can have different number of entries) \end{Rem} Next, we show that the moments of entries of $X$ converge to the moments of the i.i.d. $Geom(C)$, \begin{Th}[Moment Convergence] Let $(i_1,j_1),\ldots,(i_L,j_L)$ be a fixed sequence of indices and $\alpha_1,\ldots,\alpha_L$ be $L$ fixed positive integers.
+\end{Th} \begin{Rem} Notice that the above theorem holds in a greater generality in the sense that as long as we are considering $k^2 = o\left(\frac{n}{\log n}\right)$ entires in $X$, they are asymptotically independent geometric random variables with mean $C$.
+In other words, the shape does not matter. \end{Rem} For the convenience of readers, we will provide self-contained proofs of both Theorem \ref{Marginal Distribution} and Theorem \ref{Joint Distribution} in Section $2$.
+Next, we show that the moments of entries of $X$ converge to the moments of the i.i.d. $\Geom(C)$ variables. \begin{Th}[Moment Convergence] Let $(i_1,j_1),\ldots,(i_L,j_L)$ be a fixed sequence of indices and let $\alpha_1,\ldots,\alpha_L$ be $L$ fixed positive integers.
 Let $X=(X_{ij})_{1\leq i,j\leq n}$ be uniformly distributed on $\mathscr M(Cn,n)$, then